slchavesr/slchavesr.github.io/readme.md

 ## Credits

-This GitHub project has no direct relation with the official Mathematics Deparment [Website](https://www.math.uwo.ca/) or any other dependency at [Western University](https://www.uwo.ca/), but the organizers thank the Department for their support and funding througout the many editions of this project.
+This GitHub project has no direct relation with the official Mathematics Deparment [Website](https://www.math.uwo.ca/) or any other dependency at [Western University](https://www.uwo.ca/), but the organizers thank the Department for their support and funding throughout the many editions of this project.

 The template of the website and all its development belong to  [Dean Attali](https://deanattali.com/) who made possible the nice style that this website currently has with his open source project [Beautiful-Jekyll](https://github.com/daattali/beautiful-jekyll).

 The migration of the legacy website from GoogleSites to the current version in GitHub, the support of LaTeX into the theme, and the development of the website were done by [@slchavesr](https://github.com/slchavesr).
 The abstracts from the legacy site were transfered to this version by [@BBFelix](https://github.com/bbfelix) and [@bcldoherty](https://github.com/bcldoherty).